karan469/Smart-Filter/docs/index.md

-# Smart Filter: Automation meets face filters
+# Automation meets face filters

 This repository aims to create smart filters, majorly for selfies.